texhex/MPSXM/README.md

-Test-String [[-String] <String>] -IsNullOrWhiteSpace Test-String [[-String] <String>] -Contains [[-SearchFor] <String>] [-CaseSensitive] Test-String [[-String] <String>] -StartsWith [[-SearchFor] <String>] [-CaseSensitive]
+Test-String [[-String] <String>] -IsNullOrWhiteSpace Test-String [[-String] <String>] -Contains [[-SearchFor] <String>] [-CaseSensitive] Test-String [[-String] <String>] -StartsWith [[-SearchFor] <String>] [-CaseSensitive] Test-String [[-String] <String>] -EndsWith [[-SearchFor] <String>] [-CaseSensitive]
 ```

 - *String* - The string the specified operation should be performed on
 - *HasData* - Returns true if the string contains data (not $null, empty or only white spaces)
 - *IsNullOrWhiteSpace* - Returns true if the string is either $null, empty, or consists only of white-space characters.
 - *Contains* - Returns true if string contains the text in SearchFor.
 A case-insensitive (ABCD = abcd) is performed by default.
-If any of the strings do not contain data, $false is returned.
+If this parameter or SearchFor does not contain data, $false is returned.
 - *StartsWith* - Returns true if the string starts with the text in SearchFor.
 A case-insensitive (ABCD = abcd) is performed by default.
-If any of the strings do not contain data, $false is returned.
+If this parameter or SearchFor does not contain data, $false is returned.
+- *EndsWith* - Returns true if the string ends with the text in SearchFor.
+A case-insensitive (ABCD = abcd) is performed by default.
+If this parameter or SearchFor does not contain data, $false is returned.
 - *SearchFor* - The string beeing sought
-- *CaseSensitive* - Perform an operation that respect letter casing, so [ABC] is different from [aBC
+- *CaseSensitive* - Perform an operation that respect letter casing, so [ABC] is different from [aBC].

 <!---------------------------------- STOP HERE ---------------------------------->
 <!---------------------------------- STOP HERE ---------------------------------->
 <!---------------------------------- STOP HERE ---------------------------------->